 If you have problems with your computer account and are unable to log in successfully, please contact the Help Desk or use the self-service password reset tool.

-The purpose of the USF Help Desk is to serve the technology needs of the students, faculty and staff of the University of Saint Francis by offering friendly hands-on instruction and support.
+The purpose of the Technology Help Desk is to serve the technology needs of the students, faculty and staff of the University of Saint Francis by offering friendly hands-on instruction and support.
 The Help Desk offers online knowledge base articles, forums, and self-service applications to assist with university technology.
-Students may directly submit support tickets to the Help Desk via http://support.sf.edu.
+Students may directly submit support tickets to the Help Desk via http://support.sf.edu or simply send an email to [email protected] to automatically create a support ticket for our knowledgeable technicians.

-Using My Cougar Connection, students can complete many tasks from the convenience of a home or lab computer.
+My Cougar Connection (MCC) is your student technology portal and serves as central hub for online tools and resources at the university.
 The following list highlights some of the functions available to students via My Cougar Connection:

 * All students must see their advisor prior to registering for classes each semester or when schedule changes are desired.
 Holds may prevent the ability to drop or add courses.
 Changes cannot be made to schedules via the Web once the semester has started, but schedule changes may be made at the Registrar’s Office during the drop/add period.
 There may be financial aid and/or billing implications due to schedule changes.